 However, thanks to the efforts of XDA Recognized Developer kabaldan, locked down Motorola devices like the Milestone and the Defy can now enjoy fully functional hardware acceleration.

 What is Hardware Accele. . .
 READ ON »

 Posted July 5, 2012 at 09:00 pm by Former Writer

 The development of an AOSP-based ROM such as CyanogenMod is sometimes troublesome on certain devices.
 The issues, bugs, and missing features sometimes range from broken 4G data or camera issues, down to things like problematic MMS.
 However, many bugs that have been plaguing CM9 progress for the Motorola Droid X2 have finally been fixed.

 The ROM in question is CM9, and while ICS is not the newest OS on the block anymore, it’s still quite an achievement to get it running on older devices that haven’t yet received it.
 XDA Recognized Developer dragonzkiller has been actively working on the CM9 port, but has experienced a few issues making the camera work properly.

-Posted June 29, 2012 By: Jimmy McGee
+Posted June 29, 2012 at 03:00 pm by Jimmy McGee